Enrichment Experiences

 Senior Retreat

-The senior retreat is one of the culminating events during the final year of the Park Scholarships experience.
-The experience provides class members with a unique opportunity to reflect on their time in the Park Scholarships program and at NC State while establishing priorities for the future.
+The Senior Retreat is one of the culminating events during the final year.
+Park of PRK 401, this five-day journey provides the class with a unique opportunity to reflect on their past, reconnect with each other and plan for the future.

 Park Enrichment Grants

-Park Enrichment Grants, initiated in 1998, provide support for Park Scholars to engage in professional and personal enrichment experiences in the United States and abroad.
+Park Enrichment Grants, initiated in 1998, provide support for scholars to engage in professional and personal enrichment experiences in the United States and abroad.
 The grants are awarded by a committee composed of NC State faculty members and a Park Alumni Society representative.
-Awards are funded by the Park Foundation and donor gifts made to the Park Scholarships Enrichment Fund.
-Grant proposals are due November 1, February 1, April 1, and May 25.
-Refer to our news announcements for lists of recent Park Enrichment Grant recipients.
+Grant proposals are due November 1, February 1, April 1 and May 25.
+Refer to our news announcements for lists of recent Enrichment Grant recipients.

 Study Abroad